-The project also aims to “bridge” various issues of the town ‒ revitalization of the local culture, urban design, technique for frame construction, application of natural materials in the traditional design ‒ with one architectural work.
+The project also aims to “bridge” various town issues ‒ revitalization of the local culture, urban design, technique for frame construction, and application of natural materials in the traditional design ‒ with one architectural work.

 Yusuhara Wooden Bridge Museum Plans